While safety and security should be a priority all year round, you should pay even closer attention to these matters during the holidays.

 Start by mapping out your store

 Planning for crowds will be so much easier when you have a visual aid.
-If you haven’t done so yet, create a store map and use it identify entrances, exits, and other important spaces.
+If you haven’t done so yet, create a store map and use it to identify entrances, exits, and other important spaces.
 Doing so will also help you plan how to manage traffic flow, where to place fixtures and equipment, and where to position your staff.

 Devise ways to keep your store from being overcrowded